-- 5. After the engine starts, gradually push the choke down.
-If the engine stalls or hesitates, pull the choke out again until the engine warms up. - 6.
-Move the throttle lever to desired setting.
+- After the engine starts, gradually move the choke lever back to the Off position.
+If the engine stalls or hesitates, pull the choke out again until the engine warms up. - Move the throttle lever to desired setting.

 Important: If the engine is run at high speeds when the hydraulic system is cold (i.e., when the ambient air temperature is near freezing or lower), hydraulic system damage could occur.
 When starting the engine in cold conditions, allow the engine to run in the middle throttle position for 2 to 5 minutes before moving the throttle to fast (rabbit).